-[0064] For a specific sub-job request, the set of data common to the Capability Job Resource (CJR) and Basic Job Resource (BJR) is termed a job resource.
-A resource's job list is the list or queue of requesting sub-jobs needing the capability or basic resource.
-When a BJR is added to a basic resource's queue, the BJR is placed in a position based on job priority.
-The top of the queue is the highest priority job with each subsequent job having a decreasing priority.
-[0065] On receiving the "Hint" request from a BJS 110 for a sub-job, the JCM 112 creates a Capability Job Resource (CJR) containing the above data.
+[0084] Referring now to Figures 12 and 13 a job based priority version of a Job Contention Manager (JCM) 112 for managing contention for a system's resources among multiple sub-jobs is described.
+On the first request from a BJS 110 for a sub-job, the element 116 determines that the sub-job is not in a capability job service queue in the database 114 and signals element 118 to that effect.
+The JCM 112A then creates a Capability Job Resource (CJR) containing the above data.
 Element 118 adds the CJR to the CR's job list or queue in the database 114.
-The JCM 112 then walks or scans through the list of basic resources (see Table 2a and 2b), required for the CR, for each basic resource the CR needs.
+The JCM 112A then walks or scans through the list of basic resources (see Table 2a and 2b), required for the CR, for each basic resource the CR needs.
 This is accomplished by cycling through elements 120, 122 124 and 300.
 For each basic resource the CR needs as determined by element 120 a Basic Job Resource (BJR) is created by element 122 and added to each basic resource's job list or queue in database 115.

-[0066] Element 300 then determines if the sub-job is first in the queue of the BR, namely, the highest priority job.
+[0085] New element 300 then determines if the sub-job is first in the queue of the BR, namely, the highest priority job.
 If it is not, it signals element 124.
 If element 300 determines that the relevant sub-job is first in the queue it signals element 302 which determines if there is a "bjsActive" job in the respective queue.
 If there is not such a "bjsActive" job then element 302 signals element 124.
-If element 302 determines that there is a "bjsActive" job in the respective queue then it signals element 304 to set all "bjsActive" jobs to "bjsSuspending" and notifies element 306 to set the CJR parent of the suspending BJR to "bjsSuspending".
+If element 302 determines that there is a "bjsActive" job in the respective queue then it signals element 303 determines whether the state of the sub-job's Propose is "propose in progress" "true" or "propose in progress" "false".
+If the state of the "propose in progress" at element 303 is "true" then there is an actively processing different sub-job in the queue and element 305 sets the newly proposed sub-job state to "queuedHalted".
+If the state of the "propose in progress" at element 303 signals element 304 to set all "bjsActive" jobs to "bjsSuspending" and notifies element 306 to set the CJR parent of the suspending BJR to "bjsSuspending".
 Element 306 then signals element 124.
 If the last component BJR has been added then element 124 signals element 126 which determines if the CJR has acquired all the BJR's it needs to carry out the sub-job.